lbechberger/MLinPractice/docs/Documentation.md

 ### NonEnglishRemover & ColumnDropper

 Two more processors were implemented.
 First, the `NonEnglishRemover` removes all data rows that are labelled as being non-english.
 This was done after exploring and visualizing the data set in [`visualization.py`](../src/visualization.py).
-As can be seen in [Fig 2.](./imgs/distribution_of_tweets_per_language.png) the majority of tweets is labelled as english (95.57%).
+As can be seen in [Fig. 2.](#tweets-language) the majority of tweets is labelled as english (95.57%).
 The removel of non-english tweets is useful, because most pre-trained NLP models or other NLP techniques are optimized for english texts.
 Additionally, next biggest languages only has 3492 records, which is to little to perform any meaningful machine learning on it.
 It should be noted though, that there are still some non-english tweets in the data set after performing the operation, because they were labeled wrong.
 Because this misslabeling is seldom, they can be regarded as noise and must not be further taken into account.
 Second, `ColumnDropper` removes columns that are not needed.
 This is simply for the convenience of having less columns when looking at the preprocessed data set which is saved as an intermediate data set.

 ### TweetCleaner (removes Hashtag, URL and usernames)